gonzolgarcia/svpluscnv/README.md

 ### Gene level CNV

-Generates a matrix with gene level CNVs from a segmentation file and obtain the a ranking of amplifications and deep deletions (cutoff = 2 => * copies; -2 => 0.5 copies)
+Generates a matrix with gene level CNVs from a segmentation file and obtain the a ranking of amplifications and deep deletions (cutoff = 2 => * copies; -2 => 0.5 copies).

 ```r